AmineDjeghri/awesome-os-setup/docs/windows_workflow/README_windows.md

  - If you have a 3200mhz RAM, and it runs bellow this frequency, activate XMP profile in the BIOS
  - 🎧 if you have bluetooth and audio devices, you can sort them in audio settings -> use as default for both audio & communications
  - 🎧 Deactivate lowering communication sounds in advanced audio settings.
+ - Full-screen games optimization: uncheck “disable fullscreen optimization” for the .exe.
+You will get a fast alt tab (only on the latest windows versions).
+Example: Make your way to the following file location on your desktop: C:\Program Files (x86)\Steam\steamapps\common\Counter-Strike Global Offensive\game.
+The objective here is to locate the CS2.exe file.

 ## 2. Software
 Automatic installation available with this command: